square/square-java-sdk/doc/api/invoices.md

 Returns a list of invoices for a given location.
 The response is paginated.
 If truncated, the response includes a `cursor` that you
-use in a subsequent request to fetch the next set of invoices.
+use in a subsequent request to retrieve the next set of invoices.

 ```java
 CompletableFuture<ListInvoicesResponse> listInvoicesAsync(